-Tax Proceedings related to Group Companies
+Tax Proceedings related to Intesa Sanpaolo Group Companies

-With regard to Intesa Sanpaolo Group companies, the following developments occurred during the applicable period in the tax proceedings in which we are a party.
+With regard to Intesa Sanpaolo Group companies, the following developments occurred also during the nine months of 2023 in the tax proceedings in which we are a party.
+In all cases, we have determined the amounts not to be material and therefore have not made any specific provisions, unless otherwise stated below.

-For Banca Fideuram, as a result of the Bank's appeal, three lawsuits are pending before the Court of Cassation concerning the failure to withhold 27% of the interest accrued in 2009, 2010 and 2011 on foreign bank accounts held at Fideuram Bank (Luxembourg) by two "historic" Luxembourg mutual funds (Fonditalia and Interfund SICAV), for which Banca

-Fideuram was only the placement bank and correspondent bank (total value of the disputes of 9.3 million euro).
+For Banca Fideuram, as a result of the Bank's appeal, three lawsuits are pending before the Court of Cassation concerning the failure to withhold 27% of the interest accrued in 2009, 2010 and 2011 on foreign bank accounts held at Intesa Sanpaolo Wealth Management S.A. (formerly Fideuram Bank (Luxembourg) S.A.) by two Luxembourg mutual funds (Fonditalia and Interfund SICAV), for which Banca Fideuram was only the placement bank and correspondent bank (total value of the disputes of $\notin$ 9.3 million).
 As the Bank lost in the second instance of all the proceedings, it was decided, after consultation with the consultant engaged to assist the bank in the cases pending before the Court of Cassation, to set up a provision for risks, including penalties and interest.